wellspringcp/wellspring/10-miscellaneous/10-04-food-and-ingestible-substance-sanitation.md

 ### Relief:

 Upon favourable judgment for the plaintiff, the plaintiff shall have redress in the form of legislatively defined injunctions and penalties against the defendant, including the levying of fines by the government (which the plaintiff shall receive a percentage of) and injunctions to suspend production of the product until such time that the defendant can show cause to resume production (i.e, the defendant must address the sanitation problem or publish the unpublished ingredient).
-At such time the defendant may sue the government to overturn the injunctions and resume operation.
+At such time the defendant may sue the government to lift the injunctions and resume operation.

 ### Defense: